jracabado/edgedb/docs/quickstart.rst

 .. note::

     Each EdgeDB instance can contain multiple databases!
-By default this migration is executed against a database called ``default`` which is automatically created when you create an instance.
+When an instance is created, an initial database called ``edgedb`` is automatically created.
+    This is the instance against which all CLI commands are executed by default.

     To use a non-default database, first create it with ``edgedb create-database my-database``.
 Then use the ``-d`` flag to tell the CLI